baiyin/baiyin.github.io/_posts/2024-12-27-Steps-to-Set-Up-RagFlow-on-macOS.md

 docker ps
 docker logs -f ragflow-es-01
 ```
-the container is exiting due to insufficient memory (Exit Code 137):
+Identified the container is exiting due to insufficient memory (Exit Code 137):
 Open Docker Desktop Settings:
 - Increase the memory allocation to 16GB (at least 4GB minimum).
 - Restart all RagFlow-related services.